IU East ALL INFO

 Opening Night Events

-7pm: Social Hour - now that you’ve eaten and moved into your cabin, settle in at the Lower Deck with our staff and meet new folks with SOCIAL BINGO!
+7pm: Social Hour - now that you’ve eaten and moved into your cabin, settle in at the Gymnasium with Laura Zaro and meet new folks with SOCIAL BINGO!

-8pm: Opening Ceremonies - Join us at the Pavilion where we’ll introduce you to the weekend!
+8pm: Opening Ceremonies - Join us in the Gymnasium where we’ll introduce you to the weekend!

-Followed by the Teacher Show - All nine instructors join together for a one-time event.
+Followed by the Teacher Show - All eight instructors join together for a one-time event.

 10:30pm: Utopia Nightcap - The IU Bar is open so join us for a nightcap.
 Meet more fellow campers before turning in.